docker/extensions-sdk/docs/design/design-overview.md

 #  UI Guidelines

-We are currently in the process of developing our design system but in the meantime, here are some [UI guidelines](https://www.figma.com/file/U7pLWfEf6IQKUHLhdateBI/Docker-Design-Guidelines?node-id=1%3A28771).
+Our Design System is currently being developed.
+In the meantime, here are some basic [UI guidelines](https://www.figma.com/file/U7pLWfEf6IQKUHLhdateBI/Docker-Design-Guidelines?node-id=1%3A28771) you can follow.

 # Using Docker Material UI Theme

-Docker Desktop's UI is written in React and [Material-UI](https://mui.com/), and we strongly recommend adopting this combination in your extensions as well.
+Docker Desktop's UI is written in React and [Material-UI](https://mui.com/).
+We strongly recommend you  adopt this combination in your extension as well.

-This brings the benefit of using our [Docker Material UI Theme](https://www.npmjs.com/package/@docker/docker-mui-theme) to easily replicate Docker Desktop's look & feel, and we'll continue to release libraries and utilities targeting this combination.
+Use our [Docker Material UI Theme](https://www.npmjs.com/package/@docker/docker-mui-theme) to easily replicate Docker Desktop's look & feel.
+We'll continue to release libraries and utilities targeting this combination.

 To use [Docker's Material UI theme](https://www.npmjs.com/package/@docker/docker-mui-theme) with your extension, wrap your React app with our theme provider: